Fertility, Endometriosis, and Egg Donation

 Endometriosis happens when tissue similar to the uterine lining’s endometrium tissue develops outside the uterus, such as on the fallopian tubes or ovaries.
 Symptoms can vary from mild to very painful, but even severe endometriosis can go misdiagnosed or undetected for a long time.
 Because endometriosis affects the reproductive system, it can have a profound impact on a woman’s ability to conceive.
 Unfortunately, because the condition is frequently misdiagnosed or undetected, many women don’t discover that they have endometriosis until they start undergoing fertility testing.

 For women who are experiencing endometriosis-related fertility issues, there are many treatment options available.
-One such treatment is using a donor egg.
+One such treatment is using a Donor egg.

 Endometriosis and Ovarian Reserve